-You may require this certification or permit if you intend to operate an aircraft in Australia.
-All aircraft operated in Australia are required to comply with noise regulations.
+You will require this certificate if you intend to operate a civil aircraft in Australia.
+All civil aircraft operated in Australia are required to comply with noise regulations.
 If your aircraft meets the noise standards it can be issued with a certificate that allows it to operate.
-If your aircraft does not meet the noise standards you can instead apply for a permit to operate it anyway.

 Some aircraft are automatically deemed to be certified based upon advice from their manufacturer.
 If your aircraft's flight manual contains a statement that the aircraft complies with the relevant Australian noise laws or regulations then there is no need for you to apply for any further assessment.